 First published in 1947 as a novel, but now revealed to be an autobiography, A Crowd Is Not Company recounts Kee’s experiences as a prisoner of war and describes in compelling detail his desperate journey across Poland – a journey that meant running the gauntlet of Nazism.

-The superb classic memoir from a dazzlingly eccentric and endlessly fascinating author – a woman very much ahead of her time – including her time spent on the glorious island of Skiathos
+The superb classic memoir from a dazzlingly eccentric and endlessly fascinating author and feminist icon – a woman very much ahead of her time – including her time spent on the glorious island of Skiathos

 ‘A happy, hilarious book’ Daily Express

 Nancy Spain was one of the most celebrated – and notorious – writers and broadcasters of the 50s and 60s.
 Witty, controversial and brilliant, she lived openly as a lesbian (sharing a household with her two lovers and their various children) and was frequently litigated against for her newspaper columns – Evelyn Waugh successfully sued her for libel… twice.